m0ver/tinystruct-examples/README.md

 A demonstration for comet technology:
 * <a href="http://localhost:8080/?q=talk">http://localhost:8080/?q=talk</a><br />

-Live demo site:
+Live Demo Site:
 * http://smalltalk.tinystruct.org/

-You will see them in your browser.
+Results in your browser should be:

 <blockquote>
 <h1>Praise to the Lord!</h1>